maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 While variables do not explicitly DRY up your code, they kind of do and here's how:

 In the code above I specify a variable for the background-color of "$white".
 At first glance you might think why not just use #FFF or "white", as if in this case "six in one hand, half a dozen in the other" holds true, but what if later in the applications lifecycle I want to use a different shade of white?
-For example #FCFCFC.
-I would have to find every single instance of either #FFF or "white" and swap it out with the new value.
+For example #fcfcfc.
+I would have to find every single instance of either #fff or "white" and swap it out with the new value.

 By using variables, which I always locate in my *_define.sass* style partial, I can make the change in one instance and affect styles everywhere the variable is used.
 Not quite DRY, but kinda'.